smartive/swiss-qr-bill-decoder/README.md

 It contains a lib crate that can be used as a library and a bin crate that can be used as a command line tool.

+> [!WARNING]
+> Users of this project do so at their own risk.
+There are no guarantees of any kind regarding the reliability, functionality, or security of this tool.
+The authors are not responsible for any damage or losses incurred from using this software.

 ## Usage

 ### As a library